Tagged: Randy Thornhill

 To the brainwashed: Vote Hillary Clinton.

-Please support “Preserve Endangered Saudi Way of Life” campaign.
+Please support the “Preserve Endangered Saudi Way of Life” campaign.

 From Brexit to Election 2016.
 To those who see Donald Trump as dead man walking: Don’t tell me Brexit commentators are your mentors!